-The biggest blocker that prohibits Australians from engaging with Christianity is the Church's stance and teaching on homosexuality (47% block completely/significantly).
+The biggest blocker that prohibits Australians from engaging with Christianity is the Church's stance and teaching on homosexuality (47%).
 This is followed by, 'How could a loving God allow people to go to hell?'
 (43%).
 For two in five Australians (39%), supernatural elements (miracles, angels and demons, resurrection) are also blockers.